 Each email you send to your clients is a chance to make a sale.
-Unfortunately, each email you send is also a chance to get kicked out of your prospects’ inboxes forever (which is why I only send the best content to my own email subscribers).
+Unfortunately, each email you send is also a chance to get kicked out of your prospects’ inboxes forever.
+(That is why I only send the best content to my own email subscribers.)

 I get a lot of marketing emails from sports facilities.
 I sign up for them to keep in touch with my clients, and to find best practices for this blog.
 Unfortunately, along with the great stuff, I see a lot of mistakes.
 I know that they’re mistakes because I’ve made them myself and learned from them.